Ballater in Scotland

 Ballater Walking Week.

 The week is in May.
 The best tip I can give is to book your accommodation early.
-More information can be found at the Walk Ballater Website.
+More information can be found on the Walk Ballater Website.

 All of Scotland makes a great place for walkers, ramblers and hikers, and Ballater can hold its head up high with its own Ballater Walking Week.
 You might even come across a few Hairy Coos.